Sep 1, 2022

 TIM: This is Jeanna Giese, the first person to survive rabies without the vaccine.

-TIM: A couple weeks after she woke up from the coma.
+TIM: A couple of weeks after she woke up from the coma.

 JEANNA GIESE: Back in 2004.
-I just remember being with my family, and playing board games with my brothers, and just them being there, and then going down to the cafeteria for dinner.
-Having fish.
+I just remember being with my family and playing board games with my brothers, and then just them being there and then going down to the cafeteria for dinner, and having fish.
 I remember we had fish.

 JAD: How long was she in the hospital for?